zigotica/twitter-periodic-cleanup/readme.md

 ```
-$ node delete-old-tweets.mjs 10 "#z"
+$ node delete-old-tweets.mjs 10 "#k"
 ```

-Will remove all tweets older than 10 days, except those ending EXACTLY in `#z`, that will be kept.
+Will remove all tweets older than 10 days, except those ending EXACTLY in `#k`, that will be kept.

 ## Run unlike script manually